Witness gives account of fatal officer-involved shooting

 WPTV asked West Palm Beach police spokesman Mike Jachles about the neighbor's account.

-Images captured in the aftermath of the shooting show officers appearing to render aid to McKinzie while on the ground.
+Images captured in the aftermath of the shooting showed officers appearing to render aid to McKinzie while on the ground.

 McKinzie's family members said at the time of the shooting he was having a diabetic episode.